Vacation Rental Permit

 - Application Forms:

-- PJR-011 Indemnification Agreement (PDF: 132 kB), signed by owner or agent with owner’s written authorization.
+- PJR-011 Indemnification Agreement (PDF), signed by owner or agent with owner’s written authorization.
 A separate indemnification agreement must be signed by each property owner.

 - Floor plan, identifying all rooms in the home or structures, including the number and location of guest rooms to be used as a part of the Vacation Rental.
 Exits must be clearly shown.